a love story

 When the song reached her, she texted back: "What's this?"

-He said: Let's meet before you go back to South Korea.
+He said: Let's meet and get intentional before you get back to South Korea.

 They met two weeks later at a place called SWITCH.